bcss/RentACar-Contract/docs/UI_CONSISTENCY_STANDARDS.md

 ## Conclusion

-These UI consistency standards ensure RCCMS maintains a professional, accessible, and cohesive user experience.
+These UI consistency standards ensure KarāraOS maintains a professional, accessible, and cohesive user experience.
 By following these guidelines, developers can:

 1. **Reduce Decision Fatigue** - Pre-defined patterns for common scenarios
 2. **Accelerate Development** - Copy-paste patterns from this document